Lubrum/Brazilian-Milk-Production/README.md

 # Summary

 This project is related to some researches about the Brazilian dairy milk production.
-This project was developed during my graduation in Applied Computing in Federal University of Pampa, in partnership with Brazilian Agricultural Research Corporation (known as Embrapa).
+This project was developed during my graduation in [Applied Computing](http://cursos.unipampa.edu.br/cursos/ppgcap/) in [Federal University of Pampa](http://novoportal.unipampa.edu.br/novoportal/), in partnership with [Brazilian Agricultural Research Corporation](https://www.embrapa.br/en/international), also known as Embrapa.
-The content of this project can be found in this expanded resume -> (http://publicase.unipampa.edu.br/index.php/siepe/article/view/40708).
+The content of this project can be found in this [expanded resume] (http://publicase.unipampa.edu.br/index.php/siepe/article/view/40708).
 It is in portuguese, but in time, I can provide an english version of it.

 # How-to